infinum/android-handbook/Dependency injection.md

 	}
 ```

-5. Finally, we need to bind our subcomponent to the scope in which it is used
+5. Finally, we need to bind our subcomponent to the scope in which it is used.

 ```java
 	/**